In this page...

 Branch Instructions

-Affects Flags: none
+Affects flags: none

 All branches are relative mode and have a length of two bytes.
 Syntax is “Bxx Displacement” or (better) “Bxx Label”.
 See the notes on the Program Counter for more on displacements.